 Over time, the worth of a home will fluctuate up and down.

-But, in real estate there is always a certain amount of risk in real estate, of course.
+But there is always a certain amount of risk in real estate, of course.

-When your house appreciates you have more equity to borrow against, and you'll generate a higher profit when you sell.
+When your house appreciates you have a bigger asset to borrow against, and you'll generate a higher profit when you sell.

-The most important factor to consider is that you pick an agent in Rolling Hills Estates who recognizes the factors that influence local prices.
+The most important thing is that you pick a real estate agent in Rolling Hills Estates who recognizes the factors that affect local prices.

-Many guess that the economy is the most critical factor impacting real estate appreciation.
+Many believe that the economy is the most critical factor affecting real estate appreciation.

-But the most important things that determine your house's value and the things that play the biggest role in its appreciation depend on the local Rolling Hills Estates economy and housing market.
+But the most important things that determine your house's value depend on the local Rolling Hills Estates economy and housing market.

-So when it comes to retaining their value, these communities consistently appreciate the best.
+So when it comes to keeping their value, these regions typically appreciate better than others.

-The latest home sales - You should receive facts and figures on the recent real estate sales in the regions that you'd like to live in from your real estate agent.
-You'll want to know figures like how long a house stays on the market and asking price as opposed to selling price.
+Recent home sales - You should receive figures on the recent real estate sales in the areas that you're interested in from your REALTOR®.
+You'll need to analyze data like how long a house stays on the market and asking price as opposed to selling price.